 Three days later, a routing orchestrator upstream began misclassifying 12% of escalated tickets — because that orchestrator was extracting a priority signal from a specific clause the "cleanup" had reworded.
 Nobody had documented the dependency.
 It surfaced in ticket quality data two business cycles later, not in monitoring.

 That failure pattern has a name: an implicit output format dependency in a downstream consumer, broken by an undocumented prompt change.
-It is the core problem that prompt contract versioning exists to solve.
+It's the core problem that prompt contract versioning exists to solve.

-Prompt contract versioning is the practice of treating every production system prompt as a versioned interface with defined downstream consumers, documented output contracts, and explicit breaking change classification.
-The discipline is borrowed directly from API versioning.
-The mechanics need adaptation for the probabilistic, prose-heavy outputs of LLMs — but the governance logic is identical.
+Prompt contract versioning treats every production system prompt as a versioned interface with defined downstream consumers, documented output contracts, and explicit breaking change classification.
+The discipline borrows directly from API versioning.
+The mechanics need adaptation for probabilistic, prose-heavy LLM outputs — but the governance logic is identical.

 Prompt registries — the standard tooling recommendation for this problem — manage versions and enable rollback.
-What they do not do: tell you which downstream systems depend on specific output fields, or block a change that removes those fields before it reaches production.
+What they don't do: tell you which downstream systems depend on specific output fields, or block a change that removes those fields before it reaches production.
 That gap is where silent failures live.

 Major · Minor · Patch — applied to every prompt change before committing